 Ohio uses a multi-stage licensing process for teens.
 This system allows teens to gradually gain exposure to complex driving situations, easing them into driving over an extended period of time.
+Below is a description of Ohio’s three-stage process.
+Efforts are underway to strengthen the state’s requirements for Ohio’s novice drivers in an attempt to reduce the number of crashes involving a teen driver.
+Click here for more information.

 Temporary Instruction Permit